dritoferro/vendas_pessoa/README.md

-# Vendas
+# Vendas Pessoas
-Simple project to apply some concepts to develop microsservices.
+This is a module of People on the main project Vendas.

 ### In this project I am going to use: